BDC Hamburger Icon

 Put a contact form in an accessible spot on your business's website so potential customers can easily contact you.

-3. Contribute your expertise to fellow blogs and magazines to build credibility.
+3. Contribute your expertise to blogs and magazines to build credibility.

 Many business owners don’t dedicate a great deal of time to public relations, largely because they are so busy running the day-to-day operations of their businesses.
-However, the reputation of your business is more important than ever in generating credibility and trust in your products and services.
-Plus, other than the time commitment, PR is free to you.
+However, improving your business’s reputation will elevate credibility and trust in your products and services.
+Plus, other than the time commitment, PR is free.

 There are usually two types of PR pickup that work best for businesses: